Nestor/discord-translator/README.md

 ## Features
 * Translate custom messages
+* Translate messages by reacting with flag emoji
 * Translate last message(s) in channel
 * Translate to multiple languages at once
 * Automatic translation of channels with option to forward translations to users or seperate channels.